ubuntu-core/snappy-jenkins/README.md

 The Jenkins container has installed the GitHub Pull Request Builder Plugin [3] to allow the triggering of jobs in response to events from GitHub.
 The default configuration in the container leaves almost all setup, there's only a few things left to do:

-* First of all, you should assign a floating IP to your VM instance so that in can be reached from GitHub.
+* First of all, you should assign a floating IP to your VM instance so that it can be reached from GitHub.
 The container infrastructure and security group assigned make it secure to expose it to the wild, as explained earlier.

-* The ```github-snappy-integration-tests``` job is configured to receive payloads from GitHub in response to events.
+* The ```github-snappy-integration-tests-cloud``` job is configured to receive payloads from GitHub in response to events.
 It points to the ubuntu-core/snappy repository, you can change this to access one of your own repos to try the hook.

-* In the settings page of repository configured in ```github-snappy-integration-tests``` you should setup the webhook to notify Jenkins of changes in the repository, the URL should be ```http://<floating_ip>:8081/ghprbhook/``` and the events to trigger the webhook "Pull Request" and "Issue Comment"
+* In the settings page of the repository configured in ```github-snappy-integration-tests-cloud``` you should setup the webhook to notify Jenkins of changes in the repository, the URL should be ```http://<floating_ip>:8081/ghprbhook/``` and the events to trigger the webhook "Pull Request" and "Issue Comment"

 * In order to be able to respond to comments in the pull request and update the status of the tests once they are triggered you should setup a bot user to be managed by Jenkins (a regular user works too).
 This user should be added as a collaborator in the repo and its credentials must be added in the jenkins general configuration (Manage Jenkins -> Configure System -> GitHub Pull Request Builder -> GitHub Auth -> Credentials -> Add).